 perform the required gesture for the key, either biometric or touch.

-The above steps show how to configure Windows Hello for Business to show the option to display the FIDO security key sign-in method as part of the Sign-in options on the Windows Logon Screen without using Microsoft Intune.
+The above steps show how to configure Windows Hello for Business to show the option to display the FIDO security key sign-in method as part of the Sign-in options on the Windows Logon Screen for Azure AD accounts without using Microsoft Intune.